 Baptism of Older Children

-Children 7 years and older are required to participate in a more formal process called the Rites of Christian Initiation of Adults for Children.
+Children 7 years and older are required to participate in a more formal process called the Rites of Christian Initiation of Adults for Children (RCIA).
 These children will be prepared to receive sacraments of initiation at the Easter Vigil.
+To set up an initial interview to determine your child’s proper placement, contact Kris Fischer.

 Baptism of Adults